Google and Microsoft Strengths and Weaknesses

 One advantage Google may have over Microsoft is public perception.
 Part of Google's philosophy is "you can make money without doing evil" [source: Google].
 Google has built a reputation on innovation and customer service.
 The company's headquarters -- the Googleplex -- is famous for its unique amenities and offices.

 Microsoft has a much stronger hold on the desktop application market.
-Besides the Windows OS, Microsoft produces the Office suite of productivity software, software for computer servers and the Web browser Internet Explorer.
+Beside the Windows OS, Microsoft produces the Office suite of productivity software, software for computer servers and the Web browser Internet Explorer.
 Another important Microsoft product is its line of Xbox consoles and games.
 The video game market is one area of strength for Microsoft that Google has yet to touch.